Her Grande Dameness Karen Huger Celebrates 58th Birthday With Flawless Face Card FLEX

 Happy birthday Grande Dame!

-Thee Grande Dame of Potomac Karen Huger celebrated her 58th birthday with a face card FLEX on social media that immediately reminded everyone in a lowkey post that immediately
+Thee Grande Dame of Potomac Karen Huger celebrated her 58th birthday with a face card FLEX on social media that immediately reminded everyone she’s not to be played with on or off Bravo’s hottest show.

 The reality star looked absolutely amazing in a single photo that drew thousands of Likes (many from celebs and other Housewives) on her verified Instagram account.

-This latest flex comes months after her now infamous spat with Embellished hate creator Robyn who shaded her age.
+This latest flex comes months after her now-infamous spat with Embellished hate (get it?) creator Robyn who shaded her age.

 You may remember Robyn having all of the wives (except Monique Samuels) model her hats for a photoshoot before telling Gizelle that she didn’t want to use Karen’s because she can’t “pull off a youthful look.”